kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 critically assessed for relevancy and quality.
 These two things should always be checked for, for any hit, but even more so in this scenario.

-The actual query, that was sent is shown below and the total of close to 23 million results are shown in the following image.
+The actual query that was sent is shown below and the total of close to 23 million results are shown in the following image.